Specialties

 - Give the differential diagnosis for calf swelling / tenderness (CR3)

-- List risk factors for deep venous thrombosis and pulmonary embolus (CR3)
+- Learn the risk factors for deep venous thrombosis and pulmonary embolism (CR3)

 - Describe how investigations are used to confirm or refute the diagnosis of a deep vein thrombosis (CR3)